Eurasian pygmy owl: Breeding

-This owl nests in tree cavities, often in old woodpecker holes.
+This owl nests in tree cavities, often in old woodpecker holes, and readily accepts artificial hollows made from logs and rectangular nest boxes.

+It shows a strong preference for deep cavities (15 – 30 cm depth) that offer protection from predators, with a front wall thickness of more than 5 cm and a prolonged entrance hole of 45 mm width.

+Nest boxes that do not have such a sufficiently thick front wall are seldom used for breeding and instead function as food storage.

 It prefers conifers but will occupy birches and beeches.

 Pairs form in autumn through early spring.
 During courtship the male leads the female through his territory.
 If he has obtained a nest hole, he leads her to it.
 The male will also feed the female.

 This species is serially monogamous, forming bonded pairs for one or more breeding seasons.
 The male is territorial and may use the same nesting territory for up to seven years.
 The female lays about four to seven eggs, generally in April.
 They are incubated for four weeks, starting when the third egg is laid.
 They hatch nearly simultaneously and the female remains with them for nine to ten days, being fed by the male.

 After three weeks the young are active and the female returns to the nest only to feed them and clean out waste.
 Fledging occurs at 30 to 34 days.
 The chicks remain close to the nest for a few days before departing.